-- L4.2 For the purpose of the table above, Day is defined as the period from 7am to 6pm Monday to Saturday and 8am to 6pm Sunday and Public Holidays. - L4.3 The noise limits set out in this licence apply under all meteorological conditions except for the following: - a) Wind speed greater than 3 metres/second at 10 metres above ground level; or - b) Stability category F temperature inversion conditions and wind speeds greater than 2 metres/second at 10 metres above ground level; or - c) Stability category G temperature inversion conditions.
+- L4.2 For the purpose of the table above, Day is defined as the period from 7am to 6pm Monday to Saturday and 8am to 6pm Sunday and Public Holidays. - The noise limits set out in this licence apply under all meteorological conditions except for the following: L4.3 a) Wind speed greater than 3 metres/second at 10 metres above ground level; or a) within 30 metres of a dwelling façade (but not closer than 3 metres) where any dwelling on the property is situated more than 30 metres from the property boundary that is closest to the premises;

+- b) Stability category F temperature inversion conditions and wind speeds greater than 2 metres/second at 10 metres above ground level; or - c) Stability category G temperature inversion conditions.